SPFDigiEnv/HelloWorldDocker/README.md

 However, in this case, to edit the Python script and rerun it, the image container needs to be rebuilt each time there are changes made to the code.
 Docker has the ability to use bind mounts to circumvent this for development purposes.
 The folder holding the source code is 'mounted' into the container image, meaning that the code can then be edited and run immediately in the image without needing to be rebuilt.

+To run these examples, and assuming docker is installed on the local computer, download this repo and run the docker commands below from the command line when in this local folder.
+If Docker has not been used before, the initial build may take a while as the latest Python image is downloaded for the first time.

 ## Developing without bind mounting
 In the first version, the code is implemented without bind mounting.
-Here the source code is <i>copied</i> into the container, and can be run.
-However, to edit the code to make any changes, the container will have to be rebuilt after each time edits are made.
+Here the source code is <i>copied</i> into the container, and can be run from there.
+However, to then edit the code to make any changes, the container will have to be rebuilt again after each time edits are made.
+The workflow is edit the file and then rebuild and run the Python script in the container CLI as below.

 ### The Dockerfile
 The Dockerfile (as in git) will be:<br />